Highland Park • Pittsburgh, PA 15206 • 1-412-661-1498

 1991 $4000, framed in gold.

 * This is a wonderful Ismael.
 It was acquired by the present owner at an Eye Care/L'Hopital Albert Schweitzer benefit in Pittsburgh in 1991.
-The painting was supplied by Gwen Mellon, Ismael's chief patron in those days.
+The painting was supplied by Gwen Mellon, Ismael's chief patron for decades.
 It is, as are all the paintings we sell, absolutely authentic unlike many so-called Ismaels that are on the market today.
 This one is very special.

 #SIEL.
 Saincilus Ismael.